Intergovernmental Working Group on Drought (2019-2022)

 The international community is developing policy measures and actions to help the people most vulnerable to drought to take early action to avoid loss of life, and the heavy and growing losses of livelihoods and damage to property and ecosystems following droughts.

-The Intergovernmental Working Group on Drought (IWG) was established in September 2019 during UNCCD COP14, and the first outcomes of this initiative could become effective as early as 2022.
+The Intergovernmental Working Group on Drought (IWG) was established in September 2019 during UNCCD COP14, which took place in New Delhi, India, 2-13 September 2019.

 What is it?

-Intergovernmental Working Group on Drought (IWG) is a working group set up to develop effective policy and implementation measures for addressing drought impacts in the context of UNCCD.
-It will present its findings and recommendations for consideration by the Parties at the fifteenth session of UNCCD COP in the fall of 2021.
+The Intergovernmental Working Group on Drought (IWG) is a working group set up to develop effective policy and implementation measures for addressing drought impacts in the context of UNCCD.
+It presented its findings and recommendations for consideration by the Parties at the fifteenth session of UNCCD COP, which took place in Abidjan, Côte d’Ivoire, 9–20 May 2022.

 How can organizations and countries contribute?